Buying a Heart-Cut Diamond (Tips and Tricks)

 - Point: the bottom point of the stone.

 Fancy cuts — like hearts as well as ovals, pears, and emeralds — are evaluated differently than ever-popular rounds.
 Rounds receive cut grades from gemology labs, based on a very detailed, well-established grading system.
 Fancy cuts or “fancies” don’t.
-The process is much more subjective, ultimately coming down to the overall appeal of the stone to the customer instead of how close some measurements come to a standard.
+The process is much more subjective, ultimately coming down to the overall appeal of the stone to the customer instead.

 Because hearts don’t receive cut grades from gem labs, it’s important for you to decide if you like the shape of a particular stone.
-Simply put, does it look good to you?
+Some may prefer a rounder, chubbier heart shape, while others prefer a more elongated heart-shaped diamond.
+Simply put, does the shape look good to you?

 Many factors contribute to the visual appeal of the heart cut, but symmetry plays an especially important role.
 To judge a heart-cut diamond’s symmetry, draw an imaginary line down the middle of the stone, from the cleft to the point.
 If the sides of the diamond look like mirror images, then it’s symmetrical.